loickcherimont/ContactForm_Javascript/README.md

 ## TODO
 ### Priority
-- [x] Project : Implement error handling
-- [ ] ReDesign : Use Bootstrap to style the project
-  - [ ] Connect `utils` files with files from project root
-  - [ ] Fix responsive
+- [ ] Fix responsive : Establish vertical template for small screens
 - [ ] Docs : Rewrite `How to launch` in `README.md`

 ### Optional